PoCInnovation/Workshops/software/14.Vercel/README.md

 First, let's write a simple route to understand how [NextJS](https://nextjs.org/) and [Vercel](https://vercel.com/) work with [serverless functions](https://vercel.com/docs/serverless-functions/introduction).

-> NextJS can create an endpoint from a file, for example : you can actually reach the endpoint `<your_website>/api/hello> in your project.
+> NextJS can create an endpoint from a file, for example you can actually reach the endpoint `<your_website>/api/hello> in your project.

 #### Ping

-In `api` folder, create a file `ping.js` that will just respond `pong` when you hit the endpoint.
+In the `api` folder, create a file `ping.js` that will just respond `pong` when you hit the endpoint.

 > :bulb: You should take as example the file `hello.js`.

 > You can run your project with `yarn dev` or `npm run dev`.

-If you've done everything good, you should reach your endpoint through `http://localhost:3000/api/ping`.
+If you've done everything good, you should reach your endpoint through http://localhost:3000/api/ping.
 The command below should print `Success`.

 ```shell
 curl -s http://localhost:3000/api/ping | grep "pong" > /dev/null && echo "Success" || echo "Fail"